Mt. Hiwi Trust F.A.Q. |

 No. The Trust is stand alone.

-Zillions, or there used to be.
-Thank a failed ferret (fitch) farm for releasing some very efficient four legged opponents of the dawn chorus into this land.
-Noteable native birds identified as existing in this area (from the DoC report) are Brown Kiwi, North Island Robin, grey teal, spotless crake, fern bird, and the NZ falcon.
+What, you mean what about the kiwi that have been confirmed (some chicks removed for raising in a safer environment)?
+Other noteable native birds identified as existing in this area are North Island Robin, grey teal, spotless crake, fern bird, and the NZ falcon.
 We havn’t seen any falcons but the rest we have seen or heard ourselves.

 Of note are some very large rimu and at least one enormous beech tree.
 Abundant specimens of rata, tawa, sedge grass, raupo, toe toe, wheki with pockets of treeferns, not to mention a myriad of smaller plants are also well represented.